swisnl/laravel-psr-http-client-bridge/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 [![Made by SWIS][ico-swis]][link-swis]

-Provides a bridge to use the Laravel HTTP Client as PSR-18 HTTP Client, for usage with libraries that require such a Client.
+Provides a bridge to use the Laravel HTTP Client as PSR-18 (or Guzzle) HTTP Client, for usage with libraries that require such a Client.
 This allows you to:

  * 🤖 Use request fakes and assertions in your tests
  * 🔍 Debug requests in tools like Telescope or Pulse